Edgenesis/shifu.dev/docs/guides/cases/connect-mqtt.md

         protocolPropertyList:
           MQTTTopic: "/test/test2"
       ... # You can continue to configure commands and corresponding topics according to your own needs, just continue to add according to this format
-  mutexInstructions: |
-  # Optional, configure mutexInstructions. the format as key, value.
-The key is the mutex instruction sent to the device.
-When the device executes the mutex instruction, it enters the busy state and refuses to receive other instructions.
-The value is the response returned by the device to the MQTT broker, indicating that the device has completed the corresponding mutex instruction and recovered to the idle state
-    Moving_the_device: "Device_finished_moving" # change this row
-    Rotating_the_device: "Device_finished_Rotating"
-    ... # You can continue to configure mutexInstructions according to your own needs.
-Just continue to add them in this format
 ```

 ## Deploy deviceShifu